Last Updated on July 19, 2022 by Editorial Team

 But first, we must know what exactly a dyscalculia is?

 Dyscalculia is a life long learning disability affecting a person’s ability to understand numbers and learn math facts.
 It is seen as the mathematical equivalent to dyslexia and hence, the name – Number Dyslexia.
-It severely affects the life of a dyscalculic (commonly referred to a person suffering from dyscalculia).
-Individual may loose the ability to visually interpret data.
+It severely affects the life of a dyscalculic (commonly referred to as a person suffering from dyscalculia).
+An individual may lose the ability to visually interpret data.
 In severe cases, Number dyslexia may develop into math phobia.

-As the age progesses, it may severely hinders our day to day calculative tasks.
-Hence, it’s important that early signs must be identified and necessary counselling be undertaken.
-First, lets make it clear that like other learning disabilities, dyscalculia cannot be treated with medication.
-Rather, specialized learning strategies and strategic accommodations are used to help children and adults with the condition compensate for difficulties and approach math confidently.
-The idea is to teach to the student’s strengths and provide accommodations for the disability so that the student with disabilities (in this case, dyscalculia) can be maintained over time at an academic level with his or her peers.
+The idea is to teach to build the student’s academic strengths and provide accommodations for the disability so that the student with disabilities (in this case, dyscalculia) can be maintained over time at an academic level with his or her peers.

 The main goal is to teach calculation techniques and improve the reasoning skills needed to solve math problems.
 But first, it is necessary that any obstacle hindering down the pace of the child’s math learning process must be eliminated.
 The focus is to make Maths – a fun to learn subject for the child.